robincorey/CL_occupancy/README.md

 # CL_occupancy programme

-# Assume you have Gromacs installed
+Assumes you have Gromacs installed